 Public Sector Equality Duty

 Our Equality & Diversity Policy (below) describes the school's equality aims and outlines how these aims will be met.
 The policy has been updated to reflect the requirements of the Equality Act 2010 and was ratified by the Education Committee on 30th March 2016.
+The policy was reviewed and updated in January 2019.

 Any concerns or issues about Equality, whether relating to employees, pupils or external visitors, can be raised via the school's 'Cause for Concern' system.